“Let’s make law of attraction detox centers around the country…we’re almost at that point.”

 1. Your Efforts are Affecting Your Emotional Health

 If focusing on manifesting is contributing to anxiety, mood instability, or despair, you know that it’s time to take a break.

-Anxiety related to manifesting might look like: chronic worry about running out of time to manifest your goal; trying to force yourself to be happy all of the time due to a fear of not manifesting something unless you are always positive; fear and avoidance of negative thoughts or emotions; fear that your fears will come true; anxiety about not being high vibe enough; being excessively afraid of people because you believe that their low vibes will harm you; and fear-fueled impulsive actions that create more problems than they solve.
+Anxiety related to manifesting might look like: chronic worry about running out of time to manifest your goal; trying to force yourself to be happy all of the time because you believe that negative emotions repel and positive emotions attract; excessively worrying that your negative thoughts will come true; trying to suppress negative thoughts; anxiety about not being high vibe enough; being excessively afraid of people because you believe that their low vibes will harm you; and fear-fueled impulsive actions that create more problems than they solve.